Partitioning large watersheds into sub-basins with RichDEM

 subbasins = rd.Watersheds(fd, streams)

-# Export results with preserved geospatial metadata
+# Export all outputs with preserved geospatial metadata

-_export_raster(subbasins, os.path.join(out_dir, "subbasins.tif"), ref_transform, ref_crs)
+_export_raster(np.array(subbasins), os.path.join(out_dir, "subbasins.tif"), ref_transform, ref_crs)

-_export_raster(np.asarray(acc), os.path.join(out_dir, "flow_accum.tif"), ref_transform, ref_crs)
+_export_raster(acc_np, os.path.join(out_dir, "flow_accum.tif"), ref_transform, ref_crs)

 _export_raster(streams, os.path.join(out_dir, "stream_network.tif"), ref_transform, ref_crs)